What if I told you that you could hit your daily protein goal while eating pizza?

 - The air fryer pizza is originally adapted from my friend Mason Woodruff's recipe, who is a culinary genius (and has many recipes worth checking out).

 - The air fryer creates the best result for a crispy crust.
-If you prefer the oven, heat the pizza in a hot skillet for 2-3 minutes to crisp the bottom, then bake the pizza at 500 degrees for about 8 minutes.
+If you prefer the oven, heat the pizza in a hot skillet with a little olive oil for 2-3 minutes to crisp the bottom, then bake the pizza at 500 degrees for about 8 minutes.
 Add your toppings, then broil for 2 minutes to melt the cheese.
-Without the skillet, I find the bottom of the pizza does not crisp up enough.
+Without the skillet, I find the bottom of the pizza does not crisp up enough if only using a baking sheet.

 - If you are keto, you may be tempted to replace the flour with almond flour or coconut flour, but that will not work in this recipe.